 A lot of landlords manage their rental properties themselves.
 Usually, it’s to save money.
 Hey, we get it!
 A lot of property managers (not RES) are expensive, and many aren’t terribly competent.

-Many of our property management clients used to manage their properties themselves, before hiring Real Estate Solutions.
+Many of our current property management clients used to self-manage, before hiring Real Estate Solutions.

 Today, we’re going to give you the top 5 reasons they should have hired Real Estate Solutions for their property management needs from day 1 – and why every landlord should strongly consider hiring the professionals at RES.